c0bra2/IRCframework4droid/README.md

 *************************
 *ToDo for future version*
 *************************
-::bug fixes (connectivity issues etc)
+*	bug fixes (connectivity issues etc)
-::clean up the code
+*	clean up the code
-::add more methods to the Framework which add additional API and IRC features
+*	add more methods to the Framework which add additional API and IRC features